menganha/pyblog/README.md

     cd Discourses

-To publish your first though, create a new file on `posts/my_first_thought.md`
+To publish your first though, create a new file on, e.g.,  `posts/my_first_thought.md`.
+The only requirements for a post is that

+1. It is somewhere inside the `posts` folder
+2. Has set the label `draft` to "yes" or "no" at the file header.
+3. It has a level 1 Markdown heading with the title of the post right after the label(s).

+Apart from these minimal requirements, the post can have any valid Markdown syntax.

     draft: no